A temporary getaway - three monasteries in Austria

 Movement plays a role

 Movement is very important in both houses.
-If you can tread water in the herb garden and in the house in Bad Mühllacken, according to Sebastian Kneipp, the neighboring one also charges Pesenbachtal for relaxing walks and hikes in the river valley.
+You can tread water in the herb garden and in the house in Bad Mühllacken, according to Sebastian Kneipp, and also go for relaxing walks and hikes in the neighboring river valley of the Pesenbachtal.
 In Bad Kreuzen, the view of the surrounding area entices guests to go for walks or hikes.
-The backpack However, you should not forget it.
-Wyda exercises are offered in the morning, and if you want, you can also do a Kneipp walk in the Kneipp pool before going to bed before going to bed.
+However, you should not forget to bring a backpack.
+Wyda exercises are offered in the morning, for example.
+If you want, you can also do a Kneipp walk in the Kneipp pool before going to bed.

 Further treatments